FabioAntunes/fish-nvm/README.md

 fisher nvm
 ```

-Make sure you have [nvm] installed first
+Make sure you have [nvm] installed first.

 ## Usage